Fission360/Turbo-Mini-AS/README.md

 Currently only Dragon/Dragonfly and Revo Voron hotends are supported.
 I don't have any plans to do an Orbiter V1.5/V2 version, and my design is extremely hard to modify to work with the Revo Micro.

+# Can I get the CAD?
+Until I get more hours on my own shroud, I have decided that I will not be releasing the CAD publicly just yet.
+It's annoying, I know, but I'm changing the design daily, and I don't have time in my schedule to update this repo after every new CAD revsion.
+If you want the current CAD, please feel free to reach out to me about it.
+But rest assured, I will be posting f3d/step files here eventually, but that will be when I feel satisfied with the performance and am *mostly* done with testing.

-I've been the only one to test my design so far.
+Because at the end of the day, I've been the only one to test my design so far.
 I think it's performing pretty well, but I definitely feel there's room for improvement.
 I want to get more testing on my own rig, but be on the watch for newly updated files!

 If you have any other questions, I'm @where'sthelambSAUCE in the Voron discord server.